anynomus-sms/BCi-Defense-system/README.md

 =============================

 🛠 Features

-    [1] List active connections
+1. List Active Connections

-    Shows all currently active IP connections on your system.
+Shows all current IP connections on your system (similar to netstat -tunap).

-    [2] Update known hosts
+Useful to understand which services are connected right now.
+2. Update Known Hosts

-    Saves your current “safe” IPs/domains into known_hosts.txt.
+Saves the current “safe” connections into known_hosts.txt.

-        Run this first so common services (Google, GitHub, etc.) are marked as trusted.

-    [3] Scan suspicious connections
-    Detects new or unknown IPs.
-    When something new pops up, you decide:
+    First time you run the script → do this step.

+    Common IPs like Google, GitHub, DNS servers will be saved here.

+    Anything in this list won’t be flagged as suspicious later.

+3. Scan Suspicious Connections

+Checks current connections against your known_hosts.txt.

+    If an IP is not in the safe list, you’ll get an alert.

+    You can choose:

-        (a) → Allow → add it to the trusted list.
+        (a) Allow → add it permanently to trusted list.

-        (b) → Block → drop traffic to that IP using iptables.
+        (b) Block → block the IP using iptables.

-        (i) → Ignore → skip just this time.
+        (i) Ignore → skip only for this session.

+Example:

+Suspicious connection detected: 185.xxx.xxx.xxx
+[a] Allow / [b] Block / [i] Ignore ?

-    [0] Exit
+4. Exit

-    Quit the tool.
+Cleanly quit the program.

-📂 Files
+📂 Files Generated

-    known_hosts.txt → the database of trusted IPs.
+    known_hosts.txt → your personal whitelist (trusted IPs).

-    bci_netwatch.log → all activity logs (with watermark by anonymous-sms).
+    bci_netwatch.log → log file with all detections & actions.
+    (Every log entry includes the watermark by anonymous-sms).

-⚠️ Notes

-    This tool only monitors networks you’ve actually connected to before.

-    It won’t randomly scan the entire internet (safe for personal use).

-    If a weird connection shows up, you’ll get an alert and can block it instantly.

-    Use this responsibly — it’s meant for learning and local defense.

 🌟 Example Workflow

+    First time setup

+./bci_netwatch.sh

-    First run → choose [2] Update known hosts → this marks all your usual connections as safe.
+→ Choose [2] Update known hosts.

-    Later → run [3] Scan suspicious connections → if a new IP appears (like 185.xxx.xxx.xxx), you’ll be alerted.
+This will mark all normal connections (Google, GitHub, DNS, etc.) as trusted.

+Monitoring mode
+Run again later and pick [3] Scan suspicious connections.

+    If a new IP shows up, you’ll get an alert.

-    Decide whether to allow, block, or ignore.
+    Decide if you want to allow, block, or ignore.

+Blocking suspicious IPs
+If you select block, NetWatch will automatically add an iptables rule to drop packets from that IP.
+You can review blocked IPs with:

+sudo iptables -L -n

+Logs
+All activity is stored in bci_netwatch.log.
+Example log:

+    [2025-08-27 20:15] Suspicious IP detected: 185.xxx.xxx.xxx → Action: BLOCKED
+    -- by anonymous-sms

+⚠️ Notes & Limitations

+    This tool only monitors networks you’ve already connected to.

+    It doesn’t scan the entire internet (safe for personal use).

+    It’s not stealthy; advanced users might notice iptables rules.

+    Intended for educational / competition projects (e.g. ICEP/ICEO).

+    Do not use it for offensive security or against networks you don’t own.

+💡 Ideas for Future Improvements

+    Add a simple web dashboard to visualize suspicious IPs.

+    Export logs in JSON/CSV for analysis.

+    Integrate with email or Telegram bot alerts.

+    Auto-remove old allowed hosts after X days.

+👤 Credits

+Created with ⚡ by anonymous-sms